Nicotrz/DeadPenalties/README.md

 - **The colossus: A really resistant guy.
 But he won't hurt you a lot**
     - Starting life points: 200
     - Starting weapon: Fist

-- **The colossus: A really resistant guy.
-But he won't hurt you a lot** -Starting life points: 200
-  -Starting weapon: Fist
 - **The Magu: The healer of the team**
-  -Starting life points: 7
+    - Starting life points: 75
-  -Starting weapon: Magic Wand
+    - Starting weapon: Magic Wand
 - **The Dwarf: You have his loyalty.
 But be carreful, his size is his weakness!**
-  -Starting life points: 50
+    - Starting life points: 50
-  -Starting weapon: The Axe
+    - Starting weapon: The Axe